Onimusha 2: Samurai's Destiny: Reception

-Onimusha 2 was a commercial success in Japan.
-In April 2002, Capcom announced they shipped over a million copies in Japan having faster sales than its predecessor.
+Onimusha 2 was a commercial success in Japan, ranking as the 3rd best-selling video game of 2002.
+By April 2002, the game has shipped over a million copies in Japan having faster sales than its predecessor.
 During that year, it was also the third best selling game in the country.
 As of May 2008, it has sold over 1.9 million copies worldwide.
-Capcom VP of Strategic Planning and Business Development Christian Svensson referred to Onimusha 2 and its predecessor as one of their most successful titles.
-However, the staff noted it had poor sales in Europe.
+Capcom VP of Strategic Planning and Business Development Christian Svensson referred to Onimusha 2 and its predecessor as one of their most successful titles, but the staff noted it had poor sales in Europe.
 As a result, they tried appealing to the European fans by adding more Western tones to their next work, Onimusha 3: Demon Siege.